realnews-gateway/realnews-free-publish-core/README.md

 Code will be released progressively as development advances.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).